 Call for proposals

-The TC conference takes the form of peer-reviewed presentations and posters and features panel discussions and workshops.
+The TC43 conference took the form of peer-reviewed presentations and posters and features panel discussions and workshops.

-Contributions are invited on any topic related to the technologies used in translation and interpreting, including, but not limited to translation environment and interpreting tools:
+Contributions were invited on any topic related to the technologies used in translation and interpreting, including, but not limited to translation environment and interpreting tools:

 - Translation Memory software